 Introduction Memphis is the motherland of American music.
 Here, Elvis made his first recording and W.C.
 Handy penned the blues.
-As a result, many attractions at this destination have ties to rock, soul, gospel and blues music, and pilgrims gather to pay homage.
+As a result, many attractions at this destination have ties to rock, soul, gospel and blues music.

 If Memphis had a soundtrack, its title track would be a peppy rock number to commemorate the city's prominence as the birthplace of rock ’n’ roll.
 Elvis' first-ever recording, which was taped at the renowned Sun Studio, took the world by storm.
 Now the world takes Graceland by storm.

 Deep, mellow sounds of '60s soul music honor Otis Redding, Isaac Hayes, Albert King and Al Green, who recorded at Stax Records, a significant R&B label that began as Satellite Records in Memphis.
 The city's Stax Museum of American Soul Music remembers these artists.

 Exalted gospel harmonies hang over the Lorraine Motel, where Martin Luther King Jr., was assassinated in 1968.
 The motel is now the locale for the stellar National Civil Rights Museum.

 And, of course, Memphis can't escape the blues.
 It was in the smoky saloons on Beale Street where Frank Stokes, Furry Lewis, Memphis Minnie, B.B.
 King, Louis Armstrong and others built on the gospel-like sounds of the Mississippi Delta.
 While performing here, W.C.
 Handy wrote “Memphis Blues,” and hopeful musicians still head to Beale to take their chances in the clubs.